remy/remysharp.com/public/drafts/how-i-failed-the-a.md

 ## New rules of thumb

-Any time I'm adding `onClick` to a component (or `addEventListener('click', …)`), I want to make sure there's a _real_ anchor ready to handle the intended action.
+Any time I'm adding `onClick` to a component, I want to make sure there's a _real_ anchor ready to handle the intended action.
 I also want to ensure the native browser handling of modifiers works as intended.
 Too many sites prevent me from using modifiers on click - I don't want to join their ranks of pissing off the visitor.